-The e-commerce market generally has a high NPS average of +62 in 2022 and Nudie Jeans is no exception.
-We kept our NPS at a high level: +74.5, though this was a decrease of -2.1 from the previous year.
+The NPS score is calculated by subtracting the number of Detractors from Promoters (Passives are always excluded).
+We measure NPS score by sending an email after a customer placed an order at nudiejeans.com.

+Detractors: score from 0 to 6 Passives: score from 7 to 8 Promoters: score from 9 to 10

+The NPS score ranges from -100 to +100, where a 'good' score is above 0.
+An 'excellent' score is above +50 and a company is considered 'world-class' with a score of +70 or over.
-The response rate for 2022 was 16.6% and the number of surveys sent out was 53,902, a decrease of 21,707 compared to 2021.
-This can be explained by a decrease in customers online.

-The split between Promoters (score from 9 to 10), Passives (score from 7 to 8), and Detractors (score from 0 to 6) remained similar to previous years.
-Of the responses 82% were Promoters (82.5% in 2021), 11% were Passives (11.5% in 2021) and 7% were Detractors (5.9% in 2021).

-Looking at the NPS and the different themes rated by our customers, the highest-scoring categories were "Style" "Quality" "Size" and "Service".
-"Sustainability" is in sixth place, but when looking into all comments that mention anything connected to sustainability the overall score is 84.4 which is considered very high.
-Among detractors, the top themes were "Delivery", "Size", "Price" and "Returns".
+The response rate for 2023 was 16.9% and the number of surveys sent out was 65,693, an increase of 11,791 compared to 2022.
+This can be explained by an increase in unique customers online.
+The split between Promoters, Passives, and Detractors remained similar to previous years.
+Of the 11,053 responses 84% were Promoters (82% in 2022), 10% Passives (11% in 2022) and 6% Detractors (7% in 2022).
+Looking at the NPS and the different themes rated by our customers, the highest-scoring categories were "Style" and "Quality".
+"CSR" is in sixth place, but when looking into only comments that mention anything connected to CSR the overall score is 85.3 which is considered very high.

-We aim to improve the Nudie Jeans customer experience and scores in all categories, but thanks to the NPS surveys, we also feel confident that our sustainability investments create additional value for our customers, who indirectly want to support sustainable development in the textile industry.
+Among detractors, the top themes were "Returns" and "Delivery".
+We aim to improve the

+Nudie Jeans customer experience and scores in all categories, but thanks to the NPS surveys, we also feel confident that our sustainability investments create additional value for our customers, who want to support sustainable development in the textile industry.